amicuchu/NintendoClientsWiki/PIA-Protocol.md

 This is a unique id per station.
 In NEX mode, it is the [Rendez-Vous connection id](Secure-Protocol#1-register).
 In LDN and LAN mode, it is generated based on the local address of the station.

 ## Encryption
-Packets encrypted (if encryption is enabled) and signed with the session key.
+Packets are encrypted and signed with the session key.
 In NEX mode, the session key is obtained from the server during [matchmaking](Match-Making-Types#matchmakesession-structure).

 ### Wii U
-A HMAC checksum of the whole packet (including the [header](#header)) is added to the [payload](#payload) before it's encrypted.
-If encryption is enabled, the payload (including the checksum) is encrypted with AES-ECB.
+If encryption is enabled, the [payload](#payload) is encrypted with AES-ECB.
+The packet signature is the HMAC of the whole packet (including the [header](#header)).
+The packet signature is always present, even if encryption is disabled.

 ### Switch
-Encryption is always enabled.
-The [payload](#payload) is encrypted with AES-GCM.
+If encryption is enabled, The [payload](#payload) is encrypted with AES-GCM.
 The packet signature is the AES-GCM authentication tag.